davidlacedonia/javascript/es6_and_beyond/organization/README.md

 }
 ```

-The major differce is that executing a generator, like `foo(5, 10)` doesn't actually run the code in the generator.
+The major difference is that executing a generator, like `foo(5, 10)` doesn't actually run the code in the generator.
 Instead, it produces an iterator which will control the generator to execute its code.

 ### yield